Spanish for Dentists: Essential Spanish Dental Terminology and Phrases

 You might think that a dentist-patient conversation doesn’t require much talking.
-I mean, you’re working on their teeth and in their mouth!

-Well, it’s not the chit-chat that’s the main concern—it’s the set of unique terms and phrases that you wouldn’t normally use in an everyday setting.
+However, it’s not the chit-chat that’s the main concern—it’s the set of unique terms and phrases that you wouldn’t normally use in an everyday setting.

 Essential Mouth-related Vocabulary